 1. I would also like to do some of these downwind runs.

-2. The podcast and youtube discourse misled me about the degree of difficulty for flat water paddle up.
+2. .
+The podcast and YouTube discourse misled me about the degree of difficulty for a flat water paddle up.
 For example, these videos showed how people learn the paddle up (A and B).
 I suspect that these youtubers are semi-professional.
 They do multiple sessions a week all year.
-They are already really good at auxillary disciplines such as sup foiling or dock starting.
-They probably also have access to all the kits and toys (e.g. boats, e-foil, jet skis, etc) to help them progress.
+They are already really good at auxiliary disciplines such as sup foiling or dock starting.
+They probably also have access to all the kits and toys (e.g., boats, e-foil, jet skis, etc) to help them progress.
 They painted a much rosier picture than what I went through.
 These videos are more helpful to the true average joes (A and B).

 3. In hindsight, I was probably hitting an asymptote.

-4. I have this unverified theory that there is an version of paddle up approach that is more advanced and efficient.
-It crucially focuses on pumping as the key source of power generation, and the paddling is only auxillary.
+4. I have this unverified theory that there is a version of paddle-up approach that is more advanced and efficient.
+It crucially focuses on pumping as the key source of power generation, and paddling is only auxiliary.
 I noticed that two instruction videos keened on this fact.
 Jeremy Rig and this Chinese instructor 紅燒.
 They are able to paddle up with far fewer paddles and what appears to be less effort compared to other instructors.
-For example, Jeremy was able to gain flight in just 5 paddles.
+For example, Mr. Rig could gain flight in just 5 paddles.
 Insane!
-These two videos also lend evidences to the theory that proper pumping is much more important than paddling (A and B).
+These two videos also lend evidence to the theory that proper pumping is much more important than paddling (A and B).

 Related Posts